airavata-courses/dexlab/README.md

 change directory in and come inside : dexlab/database

 RUN command : ```bash $ mvn clean install```

-ORM Service needs [JAVA] (https://www.java.com/en/download/manual.jsp) to install and setup dependencies.
-Hence the first step is to install `JAVA` on your system.
-Second thing is to install [ Maven ] (https://maven.apache.org/download.cgi)

 Initialize the environment once `conda` is installed on the system: